nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 - Hoever, often only FAORRES contains a value and the other columns are empty!
     - It appears as if these boluses were not properly classified.
     - This is true for at least 26% of the boluses
-    - of these, almost all are normal boluses (based on instype, Durations are therefore always NaN)
+    - Of these, almost all are normal boluses (based on instype, Durations are therefore always NaN)
     - 2 Exceptions: 2 "square" part and 46 "combination"" boluses.
 We treat all of them as Normal because we don't have a duration.

 #### Duplicates